Yejashi/obsidianNotes/Research/LLVM/Clang/Preprocessor.md

 However,  Lexer keeps its hands off whenever encountering a preprocessor directive (that is, anything that starts with a #) or a symbol, and relays that task to either the macro expansion, the header file resolver, or pragma handlers that are organized by the **Preprocessor**.

+These assisting components inject extra tokens, if needed, into the main token stream, which would eventually be returned back to the user of Preprocessor.